IOP and Diversity and Inclusion

 We recognise that whilst we have come a long way, we still have a very long way to go.
 We know that we have made great progress in some areas, while others seem to remain the same.
 We will not be disheartened by slow progress but will continuously strive to create the change that we so passionately want to see.
 We recognise that we can only evolve when we involve others, and, therefore, will continue to work with our members, staff and partners, welcoming new voices, perspectives and experiences along the way.

-We lobby on behalf of these wider issues on diversity and inclusion and have been active in lobbying UKRI on diversity and inclusion issues both around publishing data and the linking of grant funding to diversity activity.
-We have also considered linking the funding of our own grants and degree accreditation to demonstrable commitment to diversity and inclusion awards or best practice frameworks – we are planning to consult more on this is as part of our ‘Ecosystem programme’ but this has had mixed reviews to date from those in our own diversity and inclusion community.
-Additionally, we have been involved with the creation and supporting of the EPSRC Inclusion Matters projects, which is a £5 million fund to further equality, diversity and inclusion in engineering and physical sciences research.
+We lobby on behalf of these wider issues on diversity and inclusion and have been active in lobbying UK Research and Innovation (UKRI) on diversity and inclusion issues both around publishing data and the linking of grant funding to diversity activity.
+We have also considered linking the funding of our own grants and degree accreditation to demonstrable commitment to diversity and inclusion awards or best-practice frameworks – we are planning to consult more on this is as part of our ‘Ecosystem programme’ but this has had mixed reviews to date from those in our own diversity and inclusion community.
+Additionally, we have been involved with the creation and supporting of the Engineering and Physical Sciences Research Council (EPSRC) Inclusion Matters projects, which have £5.5m to fund further equality, diversity and inclusion in engineering and physical sciences research.

 IOP and gender